 Lower third titles, popularly called lower thirds, is a graphic overlay placed in the title-safe lower area of the screen, though not necessarily the entire lower third of it, as the name suggests.
-In its most popular avatar, text overlying the video, lower thirds help the audience build better context with the video content.
+In its most popular avatar, text overlaying the video, lower thirds help the audience build better context with the video content.

 It’s important to choose a font that is readable and goes well with the theme of the video.
 On the readability front, a golden rule you could follow is to have san serif fonts.
 Serif fonts could make it difficult for viewers to get it fast.
 When it comes to the theme of the video, you could check out what fonts go well with your video type.
 Here’s a great resource to find what fonts go well with different video themes.

-Try to relay your message with crisp and short copy.
-The more text you end up adding on your lower third, higher the chance that your viewers tend to ignore it.
-And remember, text is only supposed to act as supporting lead to video.
+Try to relay your message with a crisp and short copy.
+The more text you end up adding on your lower third, the higher the chance that your viewers tend to ignore it.
+And remember, the text is only supposed to act as supporting lead to video.
 The moment text overrides video, the whole purpose of having text on video is defeated.

 Lower thirds, by definition, can be anything that you add on the lower third section on the video to augment the video content using text and graphics.
 In most cases, a lower third can fall under one of these categories:

 a.
 One-tier lower thirds: Usually used to identify a story that is being shown, or to show a presenter’s name.